 Learn About the Salary, Required Skills, & More

 Social media specialists are similar to public relations specialists—with a 21st-century twist.
-A public relations specialist promotes a person's, group's, or company's desired public image by releasing material to various media outlets for distribution to the public, whereas a social media specialist interacts directly with the public via her employer's social media accounts to build a brand.
+A public relations specialist promotes a person's, group's, or company's desired public image by releasing material to various media outlets for distribution to the public.
+A social media specialist interacts directly with the public through an employer's social media accounts to build a brand.

-By taking charge of her employer's social media profiles, interacting with users, and posting valuable content, such as videos, text, and images, the social media specialist doesn't seek to directly market her employer or its brand, but rather to ignite a buzz around a topic that relates to the brand by telling engaging stories that people identify with and share.
+By taking charge of an employer's social media profiles, interacting with users, and posting valuable content, such as videos, text, and images, the social media specialist doesn't seek to directly market an employer or its brand, but rather to ignite a buzz around a topic that relates to the brand by telling engaging stories that people identify with and share.

 Social Media Specialist Duties & Responsibilities

-A social media specialist may be responsible for a number of interconnecting areas, including:
+A social media specialist may be responsible for a number of interconnecting areas, including the following work:

-- Increasing the employer's presence on existing social media platforms and expanding to new ones.
+- Expand an employer's presence on social media platforms.

-- Developing content topics that appeal to users.
+- Develop content topics that appeal to users.

-- Directing the design of social media landing pages and profiles.
+- Direct the design of social media landing pages and profiles.

-- Working closely with advertising, product development, and other departments to promote brand consistency in all areas.
+- Work with other departments to promote brand consistency.

-- Analyzing metrics, like user interactions and visits, and adjusting strategies as necessary to improve future marketing efforts.
+- Analyze metrics and adjust strategies to improve marketing efforts.

-- Monitoring the social media activity of the employer's competitors.
+- Monitor the social media activity of an employer's competitors.

 Social Media Specialist Salary